 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION and Instructions for Use).

 Advise patients that Glatopa may cause various symptoms after injection, including flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, constriction of the throat, and urticaria.
-These symptoms are generally transient and self-limited and do not require specific treatment.
+These symptoms occur within seconds to minutes after injection and are generally transient and self-limited and do not require specific treatment.
 Inform patients that these symptoms may occur early or may have their onset several months after the initiation of treatment.
 A patient may experience one or several episodes of these symptoms.

 Lipoatrophy And Skin Necrosis At Injection Site